Multi-Task Instruction Tuning via Data Scheduling for Low-Resource Arabic SpeechLLMs: Abstract

 \section{Abstract}

-Audio large language models (LLMs) enable unified speech understanding and generation, yet their adaptation to linguistically complex, dialect-rich settings remains underexplored.
-This paper presents the first systematic study of multi-task instruction tuning for an Arabic-centric audio LLM, covering a hierarchy of generative tasks (ASR, speech summarization) and discriminative tasks (dialect and emotion identification).
-To support this study, we introduce \textbf{AraMega-SSum}, a novel dataset for Arabic speech summarization.
-We fine-tune Qwen2.5-Omni (7B) and propose \textbf{Task-Progressive Curriculum (TPC)} along with \textbf{Aligner-Based Diverse Sampling (ADS)}, a strategy that constructs information-dense batches by selecting task- and label-balanced examples.
-Our results reveal a critical efficiency--robustness trade-off: while ADS accelerates initial convergence and boosts paralinguistic F1-scores, its inherent gradient volatility can destabilize generative decoding under prolonged training.
-Furthermore, while the TPC stabilizes core acoustic mapping, it often induces negative transfer in downstream tasks.
-We demonstrate that a \textbf{Hybrid TPC+ADS Strategy} provides an optimal training ``recipe'', first establishing a robust representative foundation before employing diversity-aware refinement to capture fine-grained nuances.
-These findings offer practical guidance for the efficient adaptation of Omni-models in complex, low-resource multimodal environments.
+Audio large language models (LLMs) enable unified speech understanding and generation, but adapting them to linguistically complex and dialect-rich settings such as Arabic--English remains challenging.
+We present a controlled study of multi-task instruction tuning for an Arabic-centric audio LLM across generative tasks including ASR and speech and text summarization, and discriminative tasks including dialect and emotion recognition, in a resource-constrained setting.
+To support end-to-end Arabic speech summarization, we introduce \textbf{AraMega-SSum}, a \textit{first} speech summarization resource for training and benchmarking Arabic-centric Audio-LLMs.
+We compare four training strategies \textit{(i)} \textit{Uniform Mixing (UM)}, \textit{(ii)} \textit{Task-Progressive Curriculum (TPC)}, \textit{(iii)} \textit{Aligner-Based Diverse Sampling (ADS)} for training-time batch construction, and \textit{(iv)} A two-stage \textit{TPC$\rightarrow$ADS} strategy.
+Our results reveal a clear \textit{efficiency--robustness trade-off}.
+TPC yields the strongest generative performance on ASR and summarization.
+ADS improves paralinguistic tasks but reduces generative stability when used alone.
+The two-stage \textit{TPC$\rightarrow$ADS} strategy provides the best overall balance, delivering the strongest DID and SER results while outperforming large proprietary models such as Gemini-2.5-Pro on discriminative tasks.
+We will make \textbf{AraMega-SSum} and all experimental resources publicly available to the community.\footnote{\url{anonymous.com}}